campbe13/docker-ecq2020/stickynotes-jb/docker-compose.yaml.md

       - ./dbsetup:/docker-entrypoint-initdb.d
       - persistent:/var/lib/mysql
 ```
-##  ports: forward 3306 from container to 3600 host
-Not sure if I need this, I will test it without, only need the port internally to the container network
+##  ports: no forwarding needed, tested, only need the port internally to the container network

-If you are using single containers this is done in the run statement
+If you are using single containers this is done in the EXPOSE statement
 yaml sits on top of docker, most docker commands with docker-compose
 ```
     ports:
-        - "3306:3306"
+        - "3306"
 ```
 # phpmyadmin:  container / service name (host name on network)
 Used to look at and manage db for testing only